jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

    |        | actions                               | strategy                   |
    +--------+---------------------------------------+----------------------------+

-   To orchestrate patch applying, Patch Orchestration requires the system to be in good condition.
+   The system must be in good condition to use patch orchestration.
 For example:

-   * All hosts must be in the state of unlocked-enabled-available
+   * All hosts must be in the state of unlocked-enabled-available.
    * The system is clear of alarms.
    * Enough spare worker nodes for VM migration.
-   * …

 --------------
 Current status
 --------------

-* The whole patching source code is already in StarlingX repositories, across several projects, like “update”, “nfv”.
+* The whole patching source code is already in StarlingX repositories, across several projects, like “update” and “nfv”.

 * Patch generation and manual patch application have been roughly verified for both in-service patches and reboot-required patches.
 They are working.